NatFletch/Epic-Gamer/README.md

  password = "your postgres password here"
  ```
  - After that run `python3 index.py` and you should be good to go

+###### This code is not compatible with Discord.py 2.x and I do not plan to migrate it anytime soon.
+If you don't want to make any major changes to code then wait until I get around to releasing Epic Gamer 2 (a rewrite basically)